VasuLab/rgfrosh/docs/index.md

-# Python Real Gas FROzen SHock (RGFROSH) Solver
+# Python Real Gas FROzen SHock (PyRGFROSH) Solver

 !!! cite ""

     This project is a solver for the frozen shock equations[^1] developed in Python at the University of Central Florida.
 The original RGFROSH was developed in FORTRAN at Stanford University by D. F. Davidson and R. K. Hanson using real gas subroutines for CHEMKIN[^2]^,^[^3].
-Permission has been granted by the original authors to use the name RGFROSH for this project; unless otherwise specified, the term RGFROSH in this documentation refers to the present implementation.

-RGFROSH is a Python package for calculating conditions behind incident and reflected shock in a shock tube for an arbitrary equation of state.
-RGFROSH requires a thermodynamic interface for calculating mixture properties as a function of temperature and pressure and currently supports:
+PyRGFROSH is a Python package for calculating conditions behind incident and reflected shock in a shock tube for an arbitrary equation of state.
+PyRGFROSH requires a thermodynamic interface for calculating mixture properties as a function of temperature and pressure and currently supports:

 - [Cantera](https://github.com/cantera/cantera) (natively)